nwcourses/nwcourses.github.io/COM421/week1.md

 operating_systems[3] = "Android"
 operating_systems[4] = "iOS"
 ```
 Now run it.
 Do you get the result that you expected?
+See how this illustrates an issue with arrays: they are not resizable.

+2. Write a program which creates an array with the 10 employees mentioned in Exercise 1.
+Display "Jane Smith" and "Mike Watson" by indexing the array appropriately.

 #### Exercise 3: Adding new data to an array (paper)

 Do this exercise on paper.
+This is a similar example to that given in the lecture, and is designed to illustrate the problems with adding new data to an array.

-- Draw a 3-member array containing the values "Linux", "Windows" and "Mac OS X".
+- Draw a 4-member array containing the values "C++", "Java", "PHP" and "Python"
-- Draw a new, empty 5-member array with space for the two new values "Android" and "iOS".
+- Draw a new, empty 6-member array with space for the two new values "JavaScript" and "Kotlin".
 However, do not add these yet.
 - Write a heading "Copying old array to new array".
 Under this heading.
-draw the second array again, with the three existing members "Linux", "Windows" and "Mac OS X" inserted in the first three places.
+draw the second array again, with the existing members "C++", "Java", "PHP" and "Python" inserted, leaving two spaces in the middle (the data is sorted in alphabetical order) for the two new entries.
 - Write a heading "Adding new members to new array".
 Under this heading,
-draw the second array with the new values "Android" and "iOS" inserted into the last two spaces in the array.
+draw the second array with the new values "JavaScript" and "Kotlin" inserted into the two spaces in the array.

 ### Exercise 4 : Linked List (paper)